Off-Grid Solar Power: A Complete Guide to going Off Grid with Solar in New Zealand

 • Poorly balanced systems might need early upgrades or frustrate you with performance issues

-At ZEN, we start every project by understanding your day-to-day energy needs - whether that includes running a bore pump, charging an EV, keeping a fridge and freezer cold 24/7, or staying online from a remote home office.
+At ZEN Energy, we will start every project by understanding our clients' day-to-day energy needs - whether that includes running a bore pump, charging an EV, keeping a fridge and freezer cold 24/7, or staying online from a remote home office.

-From there, we tailor the design to factors like:
+From there, we ensure the design will take into consideration:

 • Orientation and tilt of panels for year-round generation